-Join Justin Seeley for an in-depth discussion in this video Working with CC Libraries, part of InDesign: 2015 Creative Cloud Updates.
+Join Justin Seeley for an in-depth discussion in this video Working with CC Libraries, part of InDesign CC 2015 New Features.

 - When CC libraries were introduced late last year, the InDesign community was really clamoring to have this feature added to the InDesign application and I'm happy to say that that dream has become a reality in InDesign CC 2015.
 If you don't see the Creative Cloud Libraries panel on screen when you first launch InDesign, you can find it most likely over here on the right-hand side by clicking on CC Libraries, or you can go to the Window menu and click CC Libraries to open it up.
 The panel looks very similar to other CC libraries panels that we have in the Creative Cloud platform.